Mobinakadaei/UITestCases/README.md

 ## 1. Page Object Model (POM) Structure

    Each web page in the application under test is represented by a set of keywords in a dedicated Robot Framework test file.
 This file encapsulates all the actions, variables, and web elements relevant to that particular page, making the code more modular and easier to maintain.
+Here is a brief description of the page structures:

    * Home Page:
    This Robot file contains Keywords and variables for interacting with the homepage, such as submitting search button, fill in the search box, scrolling home page, and tapping on specific category.